danmorreale/Kingella-Phylogenomics/README.md

   - PED555_contig1_233397_43194.gbk
   - PVC1712_contig6_22672_37546.gb
   - SW416_contig1_959893_979928.gb
   </br></br> **NOTE:** Each file in this directory is Genbank formatted genomic regions for the RTX systems in K. negevensis.
-These were used as input for Fig 2 along with EasyFig.
-The file names include the Strain name, contig of interest, genomic coordinates.
+These were used as input for fig 2 along with EasyFig.
+The file names include the strain name, contig of interest, genomic coordinates.
 - Kingella_metadata_tree
-  - NEWICK formatted tree associated with figure 3.
+  - NEWICK formatted tree associated with fig. 3.
 - Scripts:
   - amrbatch.sh
   - collect_from_ffn.py